Quantum spin liquid phase in the Shastry-Sutherland model revealed by high-precision infinite projected entangled-pair

-In future, refined experiments would be valuable to explore the potential existence of a QSL phase in SrCu$_2$(BO$_3$)$_2$.
-On the theory side, it will be interesting to investigate the robustness of our findings upon incorporating additional interactions beyond the standard SSM, such as a weak interlayer coupling~\cite{ueda99,koga00c,Miyahara03,vlaar23b,fogh24}, Dzyaloshinskii-Moriya interactions~\cite{Cepas01,Miyahara03,romhanyi11}, or small distortions in the coupling strengths~\cite{boos19}.
+As a future direction, it will be interesting to investigate the robustness of our findings when incorporating additional interactions beyond the standard SSM, such as a weak interlayer coupling~\cite{ueda99,koga00c,Miyahara03,vlaar23b,fogh24}, Dzyaloshinskii-Moriya interactions~\cite{Cepas01,Miyahara03,romhanyi11}, or small distortions in the coupling strengths~\cite{boos19}.
 In the End Matter, we present one example of a modified SSM~\cite{liu24} with a small additional interaction perpendicular to the dimer interaction, for which we find that the narrow QSL phase persists.

 \acknowledgments This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 101001604).